lauraschaposnik/old/_pages/teaching-courses.md

 heading: Courses
 ---

-Below are listed all the courses that I have taught as the primary instructor (or co-instructor), with links to their respective websites.
+Below are listed all the courses that I have taught as the primary instructor since arriving to the US in 2013, with links to their respective websites.

 <div class="publications">